 [button]Shop road & gravel tires[/button]

-Road bike gearing: 2x chainrings, narrower range cassette, higher top speeds
+- Road bike gearing: 2x chainrings, narrower range cassettes, higher top speeds

-Gravel bike gearing: 1x or 2x chainrings, wider range cassette, easier low gears
+- Gravel bike gearing: 1x or 2x chainrings, wider range cassettes, easier low gears

 Most road bikes use a drivetrain with two chainrings (2x).
 This provides ample gear range with a big outer chainring to achieve high top speeds and a smaller inner chainring to crawl up steep climbs.
 Because road riding is typically faster, road cassettes have a tighter gear range (11-28t to 11-34t cassettes are common) which provide more 1-tooth steps between gears.
 Smaller jumps between gears are desirable because it’s easier for riders to maintain a comfortable pedaling cadence at speed.

 Gravel bikes can use either 1x or 2x drivetrains.
 Single-chainring drivetrain technology comes from mountain bikes, and some gravel riders prefer 1x because it’s simpler (you don’t need to think about shifting a front derailleur), and it provides better chain retention on rough roads.
 Most gravel riding is done at lower speeds on loose surfaces, so gravel bike gearing places a greater focus on easy gears.
 These “granny gears” are better for steep and loose gravel climbs or riding while loaded with bags and gear.
 1x drivetrains have wide-range cassettes (10-42t to 10-52t cassettes are common) while 2x gravel drivetrains use smaller chainrings (46/30t and 48/31t chainrings are common) than standard road drivetrains.

 - Road bike geometry: Lower, more aerodynamic position, more agile handling